DmitriLyalikov/pdt-extract/README.md

 of its neighbors along the gradient direction
 * If the magnitude is greater than the magnitude of its two neighbors, it is retained as an edge

-### Double Hysterisis Thresholding
+### Double Hysteresis Thresholding
 Two thresholds are used to classify pixels as strong, weak, or non edges.
-The thresholds are typically chosesn to be a high threshold and a low threshold, where the high threshold is greater.
+The thresholds are typically chosen to be a high threshold and a low threshold, where the high threshold is greater.

 * Apply the high threshold to the gradient magnitude image to identify strong edge pixels.
 Pixels with magnitudes greater than or equal to the high threshold are classified as strong edge pixels.